 Serving Suggestions

-Mango cucumber salsa is one of the most loved appetizers in my home, which we like to enjoy with nachos, tortilla chips, veggies slices, or crackers on a game or movie night.
-I also love to add it to my tacos or wraps, as it adds a nice tangy-sweet flavor.
+Mango cucumber salsa is one of my home’s most loved appetizers, which we enjoy with nachos, tortilla chips, veggie slices, or crackers on a game or movie night.

-You can add the leftovers to your salads, to get that sweet-tart flavor in them.
+You can add the leftovers to your salads to get that sweet-tart flavor in them.

 Storage Suggestions

-In case you have leftovers, store them in an air-tight container in the fridge and consume them within a day.
+If you have leftovers, store them in an air-tight container in the fridge and consume them within a day.
 Mix well before serving again.

 You Might Also Like